ZihengZZH/awesome-multimodal-knowledge-graph/knowledge_graph.md

 A **knowledge graph** (i) mainly describes real-world entities and their interrelations, organized in a graph, (ii) defines possible classes and relations of entities in a schema, (iii) allows for potentially interrelating arbitrary entities with each other and (iv) covers various topical domains.

 In essence, **Resource Description Framework (RDF)** is an Information Model, much like the Relational Database Model.
-In fact, one could say that RDF is a Relational "Triple" Model, in which a statement of <subject predicate object> is called a triple.
+In fact, one could say that RDF is a Relational "Triple" Model, in which a statement of \<subject, predicate, object\> is called a triple.

+Here is a simple triple within a knowledge base.

+* Subject : Louvre
+* Predicate : is located
+* Object : Paris

+In practice, knowledge bases include millions of such triples, which we also term as **facts**.
+These facts are grouped under ontologies in knowledge bases.
+An **ontology** is an identifying category for a particular domain of facts.
+Hence, an ontology explains what sort of entities exist within that category.

 ## Expansion & Enrichment & Validation